SupremeDaddyIke/V.O.W-Edition/README.md

 Download the main files here.
 For emulator users, I highly recommend compiling the mod into a cia.
 For hardware users, you NEED to: no exceptions.
 Placing the files like you're using an emulator will cause massive lag and the game will be unplayable.
+Download the necessary code.ips patch on the Gamebanana site.

 Modpack will be stuck in v.20 until Secret Path is completed.
 You will overwrite base VOW with the modpack files given, if you want to use it.